salesforcecli/plugin-packaging/messages/package_uninstall.md

 # InProgress

 PackageUninstallRequest is currently InProgress.
-You can continue to query the status using %s package:uninstall:report -i %s -u %s
+You can continue to query the status using %s package:uninstall:report -i %s -o %s

 # Success